8 min read / 12 November 2024 / yasmin sharp

 7. Promote weight loss

-There are some suggestions that orange essential oil may be able to promote weight loss, although research to date has only been conducted on animal subjects.
+There are some suggestions that this extract may be able to promote weight loss, although research to date has only been conducted on animal subjects.

-Elevated cortisol levels can cause food cravings, especially for salty, fatty and sweet foods, so inhaling the oil may be able to help with weight management.
+Elevated cortisol levels can cause food cravings, especially for salty, fatty and sweet foods, so inhaling this scent may be able to help with weight management.

 8. Boost immunity levels

-When your body receives vitamin C it helps to move white blood cells to the site of infection, helping to enhance oxidant generation and microbial elimination.
+When your body receives vitamin C it helps to move white blood cells to the site of infection, helping to enhance the body's defence mechanisms.

 9. Encourage better sleep